leveris133t/API-docs/new/session.md

 To log in, follow this flow:

 1. Call the endpoint `session/sessions/!getLoginSession` through the [Session - public API](session/public-api) getting the status code `418` with the `idAuthProcess` in the response.
-This status code notifies us about starting a new AA flow.
+This status code notifies that a new AA flow should start.
 2. Complete AA flow according to [AA](aa.md).
 3. Call the endpoint `session/sessions/!getLoginSession` providing the `idAuthProcess` and using the [Session - public API](session/public-api).
 The endpont will return the `JWT` access token and its expiration date.